 Since our inception in 1988, we have been primarily engaged in research and development of human therapeutic products.
 Since the second half of 1999, our sole focus has been on our stem cell technology.
-We are currently conducting a Phase I clinical trial of our human neural stem cells as a treatment for infantile and late infantile neuronal ceroid lipofuscinosis (NCL), a fatal neurodegenerative disease often referred to as Batten disease.
-The trial is being conducted at Oregon Health & Science University's Doernbecher Children's Hospital in Portland, Oregon.
+We are currently conducting a Phase I clinical trial of our HuCNS-SCTM product (purified human neural stem cells) as a treatment for infantile and late infantile neuronal ceroid lipofuscinosis (NCL), a fatal neurodegenerative disease often referred to as Batten disease.
+Our Neural Program is also continuing basic research and preclinical development work for additional potential indications in the CNS field.
+In our Liver Program, we are engaged in preclinical development work on our human liver engrafting cell and plan to advance our liver program into clinical development as rapidly as we can.
+Our pancreas program is still in the discovery stage and further evaluation of the therapeutic potential of our candidate human pancreatic stem/progenitor cell will be required.

 We have not derived any revenues from the sale of any products apart from license revenue for the research use of certain of our patented cells and media, and we do not expect to receive revenues from product sales for at least several years.
-We have not commercialized any product and in order to do so we must, among other things, substantially increase our research and development expenditures as research and product development efforts accelerate and clinical trials are initiated.
-We had expenditures for screening and enrolling patients and for preparing HuCNS-SC doses for our Phase I clinical trial and will incur more such expenditures for any future clinical trials.
-We previously had expenditures for toxicology and other studies in preparation for submitting the Investigational New Drug application (IND) for our Phase I trial for NCL to the FDA and getting it cleared by the FDA, and will incur more such expenditures for any future INDs.
+We have not commercialized any product and in order to do so we must, among other things, substantially increase our research and development expenditures as research continues, product development efforts accelerate and clinical trials are initiated.
+We had expenditures for screening and enrolling patients and for preparing HuCNS-SC doses for our Phase I clinical trial and will incur additional similar expenditures for any future clinical trials.
+We previously had expenditures for toxicology and other studies in preparation for submitting the Investigational New Drug application (IND) for our Phase I trial for NCL to the FDA and getting it cleared by the FDA, and will incur additional similar expenditures for any future INDs.
 We have incurred annual operating losses since inception and expect to incur substantial operating losses in the future.
 As a result, we are dependent upon external financing from equity and debt offerings and revenues from collaborative research arrangements with corporate sponsors to finance our operations.
 There are no such collaborative research arrangements at this time and there can be no assurance that such financing or partnering revenues will be available when needed or on terms acceptable to us.